-On the Third Sunday of Advent, Year B of the Revised Common Lectionary gives us Luke 1:26-38.
+On the Fourth Sunday of Advent, Year B of the Revised Common Lectionary gives us Luke 1:26-38.
 It is the story of “the Annunciation,” nine months before Christmas.
 But we are in December, chronologically only a week-and-a-half before Mary will give birth.

 It’s all good.
 Advent is an excellent time to think about the promise of Jesus birth given to the Virgin Mary.